billpg/HashBack/README.md

 The service generates a Bearer token for the claimed domain.
 As only a service in possession on a legitimate TLS key for that domain will be capable of using it, it is no a problem if the requestor is not actually of the claimed domain.
 (There may be virtue in specifying an optional "was this you?" request to allow this possibility to be checked before generating the token.)

 As well as the Bearer token itself, the new request also needs to include an HMAC of the token using the `"MacKey"` value from the earlier request.
 This will allow the recipient of the token to be sure it came from the expected source because no-one else would know that key.
-The following parameters are used to perform the HMAC.
-- Algorthithm: HMAC-SHA256
-- Key: (Value of MacKeyHex, after decoding hex into bytes.)
-- Value: (Value of Bearer token as UTF-8 bytes.)

 While keeping the BearerRequest connection open and unresponded-to, the recipient of the BearerRequest will open a new separate HTTPS request to the domain specified in the `Requestor` property.
 ```